 As of October 2019, the General Medical Council data shows that 34.3% of doctors with a license to practice in the UK obtained their primary medical qualification overseas.

-In plain words, 1 in 3 doctors practicing in the UK received their qualification from overseas medical universities.
+In plain words, 1 in 3 doctors practising in the UK received their qualification from overseas medical universities.
 It is vital for the NHS to have access to graduates who studied medicine overseas.
 In the British Medical Association’s (BMA) own words:

 “Overseas trained doctors have for many years made a valuable and important contribution to the NHS, especially in key services where there has been a historic shortage of UK trained doctors.
 Without the support of these doctors, many NHS services would struggle to provide effective care to their patients”.BMA

 This fact alone should put your heart at rest once you begin considering the idea of studying medicine abroad.